REPLACE IT!

 The resulting beams sandwiched together are 8 inches thick.
 The next step was drilling a few holes through 8 inches of wood to run some wire through.
 After the ceiling tiles were put back in place I was able to move things around in the studio area without those pesky poles!
 Look at the before photos to see the way we opened up the room.

 This shows the post as it connects to the next level above.
 When these beams arrived by truck they were HEAVY!
 I could have rented a beam lift to help get them into place.
-Noooooo.
+Butoooooo.
 I had other ideas that would save money.
 I should have rented the beam lift!

 Before I could install the beams I had to cut slots for them next to the existing 2x10 beams.
 The photo below shows the space to the right of the existing beams ready for the new beams.